jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ##U4: Finding out where you are [U4]

 There may be many hundreds of directories on any Unix machine, so how do you know which one you are in?
-The command [pwd][] will Print the [Working Directory][] and thatâ€™s pretty much all this command does:
+The command [pwd][] will Print the [Working Directory][] and that's pretty much all this command does:

 	olson27-1:~ kbradnam$ pwd
 	/users/clmuser

 When you log in to a Unix computer, you are typically placed into your _home_ directory.
 In this example, after we log in, we are placed in a directory called 'clmuser' which itself is a subdirectory of another directory called 'users'.
 Conversely, 'users' is the parent directory of 'clmuser'.
 The first forward slash that appears in a list of directory names always refers to the top level directory of the file system (known as the [root directory][]).
 The remaining forward slash (between 'users' and 'clmuser') delimits the various parts of the directory hierarchy.
 If you ever get 'lost' in Unix, remember the `pwd` command.

-As you learn Unix you will frequently type commands that donâ€™t seem to work.
-Most of the time this will be because you are in the wrong directory, so itâ€™s a really good habit to get used to running the `pwd` command a lot.
+As you learn Unix you will frequently type commands that don't seem to work.
+Most of the time this will be because you are in the wrong directory, so it's a really good habit to get used to running the `pwd` command a lot.

 [pwd]: http://en.wikipedia.org/wiki/Pwd
 [Working Directory]: http://en.wikipedia.org/wiki/Working_directory